Wayne Brown (footballer, born January 1977): Career

 Brown was first-choice keeper at Edgar Street in Hereford's first two seasons back in the Football League, missing just 9 league matches out of a possible 92.
 The 2007–08 season saw him keep 17 clean sheets and concede 41 goals in the league, as Hereford gained promotion to League One.
 He kept a further four clean sheets in the FA Cup, most notably in the victory over Leeds United at Elland Road.
 This match was also his 100th competitive appearance for the club.

 Brown's highlight of the season, as recognised by Graham Turner, came in the 1–0 win at Mansfield Town.
 In the last minute of normal time he saved Michael Boulding's penalty in front of the travelling support who celebrated as if Hereford had scored a goal, and in the last seconds of the match he made a further save to deny Jefferson Louis, rescuing Hereford again.

 Despite being named Player of the Year, Brown rejected a new contract and League One football at Edgar Street and instead signed for Bury on a two-year contract.
 On 15 August 2009 he saved a late Dean Windass penalty to help his side secure a 1–0 win over Darlington.

 In July 2010 he signed with Supersport United.
 On 28 July 2011 Brown returned to England, signing a one-year deal with Oxford United following a successful trial.
 He signed a further two-year contract with Oxford as player/goalkeeping coach in May 2012.

+Coaching career

+In July 2023, Brown ended his twelve-year association with Oxford United having left his role of goalkeeping coach.

+In June 2024, he joined National League side Forest Green Rovers as goalkeeping coach, having supported the club at the end of the previous season.
+He would also continue in his role of goalkeeping coach with the England women's U23 team.

+Personal life

-He also runs goalkeeping academies in Reading, Southampton and Oxfordshire.
+Since his retirement, Brown has run goalkeeping academies in Reading, Southampton and Oxfordshire.